argadevidya/RPA-Project-Dispatcher-Performer-using-RE-Framework/README.md

 * Some are Selected , Some are Rejected

-* As there are multiple Recruiters / Students - We keep track of all and maintain Status lets say in an Spreadsheet.
+* As there are multiple Recruiters / Students - We keep track of all and maintain Status lets say in a Spreadsheet.

 * At the End of the Day - We have to roll our offers to the candidates Hired and send them Offer letters - This Task is Mundane and Repetitive and has scope of Automation.